LiuJinyu1229/DCGMH/README.md

 # DCGMH
-The code of "Distribution-Consistency-Guided Multi-modal Hashing"
+The source code of "Distribution-Consistency-Guided Multi-modal Hashing" (Accepted by AAAI 2025)